Joan de Beauchamp, Baroness Bergavenny: Family and lineage

-Lady Joan FitzAlan was born in 1375, at Arundel Castle, Sussex, England, one of the seven children of Richard Fitzalan, 4th Earl of Arundel, Earl of Surrey, and his first wife Elizabeth de Bohun. er only surviving brother was Thomas Fitzalan, 12th Earl of Arundel, a major figure during the reign of Henry IV, and of whom Joan was his co-heiress.
-She had an older sister Lady Elizabeth FitzAlan who married five timers.
+Lady Joan FitzAlan was born in 1375, at Arundel Castle, Sussex, England, one of the seven children of Richard Fitzalan, 4th Earl of Arundel, Earl of Surrey, and his first wife Elizabeth de Bohun.
+Her only surviving brother was Thomas Fitzalan, 12th Earl of Arundel, a major figure during the reign of Henry IV, and of whom Joan was his co-heiress.
+She had an older sister Lady Elizabeth FitzAlan who married five times.
 Her second husband was Thomas Mowbray, 1st Duke of Norfolk.

 Her paternal grandparents were Richard Fitzalan, 10th Earl of Arundel and Eleanor of Lancaster, and her maternal grandparents were William de Bohun, 1st Earl of Northampton and Elizabeth de Badlesmere.

 On 3 April 1385, her mother died.
 Joan was about ten years old.
 Her father married secondly, Philippa Mortimer on 15 August 1390, by whom he had a son, John Fitzalan, who was born in 1394.
 John died sometime after 1397.

 On 21 September 1397, Joan's father, the Earl of Arundel, who was also one of the Lords Appellant, was beheaded on Tower Hill, London, on charges of high treason against King Richard II of England.
 The Earl had always enjoyed much popularity with the citizens of London.
 His titles and estates were forfeited to the Crown.

 In October 1400, the new king Henry IV who had ascended the throne following Richard's deposition in 1399, restored the titles and estates to Thomas Fitzalan, Joan's brother.
 He became the 12th Earl of Arundel and Earl of Surrey.
 Although he married Beatrice, an illegitimate daughter of King John I of Portugal and Inez Perez Esteves, he died childless on 13 October 1415.
 The Earldom and castle of Arundel passed to a cousin John Fitzalan, 13th Earl of Arundel, and the remainder of his inheritance was divided among Joan and her two surviving sisters, Elizabeth and Margaret.

 In 1431, Joan was involved in a dispute with Thomas Burdett in the Midlands.